 Catching a glimpse of the endangered Kirtland’s Warbler is a lifelong dream for many birders.
 Relatively few have had the opportunity to see these large, charismatic warblers due to their extremely limited breeding range, unique habitat requirements, and small population size.
 But even fewer have been able to observe these birds outside of their Jack Pine breeding areas in Michigan, since they stop for short periods only as they migrate to and from their wintering grounds in the Bahamas.
 This year, we want to challenge you all to help us find migrating Kirtland’s Warblers, and help inform management efforts to bring back this endangered species.
 We will be reaching out to birders to try our Kirtland’s Warbler Migration Protocol to see if we can find Kirtland’s Warblers and get more information about their stopover behavior and habitat.

-For 2017, we will be targeting these states:
+For 2017, we will be targeting the window of peak Kirtland’s passage in these states:

 Kirtland’s Warblers were on the brink of extinction throughout the 1970’s and 80’s, when numbers were estimated to be as low as 200 males.
 Range-wide fire suppression and high rates (~70%) of brood parasitism by Brown-headed Cowbirds led to loss of breeding habitat and poor reproductive success.
 State and federal agencies responded quickly by controlling cowbird populations and creating thousands of acres of new Jack Pine breeding habitat.
 This highly effective management has allowed the population to substantially recover, with over 2300 singing males counted in 2015!